pybender/simplyhired/README.md

 Simply Hired Job-a-matic library aims at making it easy to add job listings to your website using simply PHP objects and method calls.
 The library supports both the XML and JSON API's.

+This is an initial port from the Drupal and Wordpress module code to form a single library that can be used across multiple projects without maintaining duplicate code.
+The code is not well documented at this point but will be improving daily until complete.
+However, the library uses very well documented design patters and a documented API, so it is not the difficult to use in the short term.

 ## Requirements

 To use the API, you must first create a [free partner job board](https://www.jobamatic.com/a/jbb/partner-register-account).
 Once you have created your job board, you can then access the XML API tag from the portal dashboard which contains your publisher ID and Job-a-matic domain -- both of which are needed for all API calls.